rmclabs-io/pythiags-dev/README.md

   * A: It seems to be a race condition produced by the `uridecodebin` element using `nvjpegenc` (maybe others?).
 You can either add a timeout between runs (1 sec seems to do it), or change `nvjpegenc` - see `pythia.utils.gst:demote_plugin`.

+* Q: Python segfaults when several applications are run subsequently:

+  * A: It seems to be a race condition produced by the `uridecodebin` element using `nvjpegenc` (maybe others?).
+You can either add a timeout between runs (1 sec seems to do it), or change `nvjpegenc` - see `pythia.utils.gst:demote_plugin`.

+* Q: I am unable to build the devcontainer:

+  * A: Make sure to update the `devcontainer.json` with a proper `BASE_IMAGE` and `DOCKER_GROUP_ID`.

 ## Contribute